Working with content

 When it come to rendering your articles, you have two options:

-This content uses the default layout.
+This article uses the default layout.

-And this content uses a custom layout.
+And this article uses a custom layout.

-As a result, we can write code to show a list of all articles right here on this page:
+For example, we can write code to show a list of all articles right here on this page:

 List {